jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 Detailed specification is availble at http://processors.wiki.ti.com/index.php/PRU-ICSS

 **FAQ**
-Q:Is it possible to configure the Ethernet MII to be accessed via a PRU MII?
+Q: Is it possible to configure the Ethernet MII to be accessed via a PRU MII?
 A: TBD

 #### 6.12.4  PRU-ICSS1 Pin Access